-Figure~\ref{fig:fig2} illustrates the estimator's performance, confirming the behavior of the bias and variance in Sec.~\ref{sec:biasvar}: the estimator converges in the large-data limit to a value determined by the time step $\Delta t$, with $\widehat{\dot{Q}_X} \rightarrow \dot{Q}_X$ as $\Delta t \rightarrow 0$.
-For a given quantity of data, the estimator has larger variance for smaller sampling time $\Delta t$ (when more details of the $X$ dynamics are resolved), in accordance with \eqref{eq:estimatorvariance}.
+Figure~\ref{fig:fig2} illustrates the estimator's performance, confirming the behavior of the bias and variance in SI~\ref{SI:bias} and \ref{SI:variance}: the estimator converges in the large-data limit to a value determined by the timestep $\Delta t$, with $\widehat{\dot{Q}_X} \rightarrow \dot{Q}_X$ as $\Delta t \rightarrow 0$.
+For a given quantity of data, the estimator has larger variance for smaller $\Delta t$ (when more details of the $X$ dynamics are resolved), in accordance with \eqref{eq:estimatorvariance}.
 Conversely, increasing $\Delta t$ averages out more of the $X$ dynamics, decreasing the variance and increasing the bias.

-For the smallest sampling time used ($\Delta t = 20$~\textmu s) and with $10^4$ trajectories of duration $1$\,s, the estimator comes within $5$\% of the true heat flow for both the Maxwell-demon ($< 3$\%) modes.
-This matches theoretical predictions (\ref{eq:estimatorbias}) of the magnitude of the estimator's bias ($\Delta t /2\tau_r \approx 0.014$ for the parameters used) and demonstrates that the sign and magnitude of the heat flow can be practically estimated, given experimentally feasible quantities of data and sampling time $\Delta t$.
+For the smallest sampling time ($\Delta t\!=\!20$~\textmu s) and $10^4$ trajectories of duration $1$\,s, the estimator comes within $5$\% of the true heat flow for both Maxwell-demon ($< 3$\%) modes.
+This matches theoretical predictions (\ref{eq:estimatorbias}) of the magnitude of the estimator's bias ($\Delta t /2\tauR \approx 0.014$ for the parameters used) and demonstrates that the heat flow can be practically estimated, given experimentally feasible quantities of data and sampling time $\Delta t$.